Autodesk-Forge/forge-bim360.project.setup.tool/README.md

     | plan | BIM 360 Plan Classic Service |
     | field | BIM 360 Field Classic Service |
     | glue | BIM 360 Glue Classic Service |
+- Project admin has to accept the invitation from email to make the services accessable.

 # Limitation
 - CSV files need to be prepared with the correct format and required parameters, check [User Guide](BIM360-ProjectSetupTool-UsageGuide.pdf) for details.